alexdrymonitis/3dPd/README.md

 ## General note

 I'll upload a wiki with instructions for creating the hardware of a module and the whole system.
 It's in my TODO list, which will hopefully happen in the near future.
+You can watch a demo video of the synthesizer here https://www.youtube.com/watch?v=HD13bDPyBWA